Info and Relationships (structure pages and content)

 Detailed implementation - Other

 In Intrexx, the correct formatting is automatically applied.
-This applies both in the Intrexx Portal Manager, if you use the " static text field" element, for example, but also in the actual portal, if you use the "Content Editor" or "text field" elements (with TinyMCE activated), for example.
+This applies both in the Intrexx Portal Manager, for example if you use the "Static text field" element, but also in the portal itself, for example if you use the "Content editor" or "Text field" elements (with TinyMCE activated).

 HTML structural elements for citations

-9.1.3.1c HTML structural elements for citations
+9.1.3.1c HTML structural elements for quotations

 Example - Static text field